rowett/primedigitsum-cuda/README.md

      -Xptxas "-v" -Xcompiler "/O2 /Ob2 /Ot" ds-cuda.cu -o ds
 ```

 Adjust `-gencode` for your GPU (sm_70 for Volta, sm_75 for Turing, sm_86 for Ampere, sm_89 for Ada, sm_120 for Blackwell).
-The trailing `compute_120` entry embeds PTX for forward compatibility; a single `-arch=sm_89` builds faster if you only ever run locally. `-Xptxas -v` reports register usage; watch that it stays at or below 42, since crossing that drops the second resident block per SM and costs roughly half the throughput.
+The trailing `compute_120` entry embeds PTX for forward compatibility; a single `-arch=sm_89` builds faster if you only ever run locally. `-Xptxas -v` reports register usage; watch that it stays at or below **40**, since crossing that drops the second resident block per SM and costs roughly half the throughput.
+The current build uses 24–27 with zero spill, so there is headroom for changes that need it.

+The one piece of inline assembly in the file is hidden from Microsoft's IntelliSense parser with `#if !defined(__INTELLISENSE__)`, since it cannot parse GCC-style extended asm and flags the colon as a syntax error.
+This changes nothing about what nvcc or clang compile.

 Startup builds the 9.7 M-entry wheel on the host, adding 50–100 ms before the first launch.